-- Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964 (Title VII), a federal law or Article 2 of Title 22 of the Guam Code Annotated, a Guam law. - Employers should provide sexual harassment prevention training. - This presentation explains what sexual harassment is and also covers: - Anti-harassment policy. - The responsibilities of supervisors and managers. - Supervisor liability for sexual harassment. - What constitutes retaliation and why it is prohibited.
+- · Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964 (Title VII), a federal law. - · Employers are encouraged required to provide sexual harassment prevention training. - · This presentation explains what sexual harassment is and also covers: - · An employer's anti-harassment policy. - · The responsibilities of supervisors and managers. - Supervisor liability for sexual harassment. - · What constitutes retaliation and why it is prohibited.